KhezamiTaha/holbertonschool-simple_shell/README.md

 # Simple Shell Implementation in C

-This is a basic implementation of a simple shell in C, adhering to the specifications outlined in the project requirements.
+This is a basic implementation of a simple shell in C, adhering to the specifications outlined in the Holberton project requirements.

 ## Table of Contents